Being a Moroccan Surfer: Moving Beyond Her Country’s Gendered Enculturation

 [14] Guibert and Arab, 2016: 185.

-[15] In Morocco, “families’ educational practices are largely organized around the principle of gender segregation and the control of girls” (Guibert and Arab, 2016: 178).
+[15] In Morocco, “families’ educational practices are primarily organized around the principle of gender segregation and control over girls” (Guibert and Arab, 2016: 178).

-[16] Marwa recounts her struggle to carve out a place for herself in the surfing world.
-In particular, she mentions the sexist treatment she has endured, which stems from the role of women in Moroccan society.
-The country’s gendered social norms are laid bare.
+[16] Marwa recounts her struggle to carve out a place for herself in the world of surfing.
+In particular, she mentions the sexist treatment she has endured, which is linked to the role of women in Moroccan society.
+The country’s gendered enculturation is laid bare.
 This broadcast can demonstrate the Moroccan government’s support and help change attitudes.